br-f/rqolpcd/README.md

 ```

 ## Input data format
-Reads a CSV file containing, but not limited to, columns with the following names.
+Reads a dataframe containing, but not limited to, columns with the following names.

 Note that q1, q2, ..., q40 should be adjacent to each other and arranged in that order left to right.